One Day in Venice: Best Itinerary, Map, Tips & Guide

 There are many small Bacari bars to try here, which serve the typical Venetian aperitif of an ombra (small glass of wine) and a cicchetti.
 You can even do a Bacari crawl, where you can eat a cicchetti, a small snack much like a Spanish tapa, with a glass of local wine.

-The Cantina Schiavi is an amazing experience – the walls are covered in bottles of wine, and they serve fresh cicchetti on the side.
-There are no seats, so take your aperitif outside to watch one of the city’s last gondola shops at work.
+The Cantina Schiavi is an amazing experience.
+The walls are covered in bottles of wine, and they serve fresh cicchetti on the side.
+There are no seats, so take your aperitif outside to watch one of the city’s last gondola workshops plying their trade.

 An image of a Venice street in Dorsoduro, with small boats moored along each side of the canal